Nimrodda/flutter_nsd/README.md

 Flutter plugin that provides Network Service Discovery (NSD) API on iOS and Android for discovering services that other devices provide on a local network.

-The plugin is currently only supports discovery, but not registry of services.
+The plugin currently only supports discovery, but not registry of services.

 ## Getting Started